 Walnuts, hazelnuts, almonds, macadamias, pecans, and Brazil nuts, in particular, are high in fiber and loaded with essential fatty acids—“good” fats that are packed with health benefits.

 Eating nuts can improve your blood lipid profiles, reduce your risk of heart disease, ward off depression, and boost your weight loss efforts.
 In one diet study, when almonds were substituted for complex carbohydrates, weight loss increased and waist circumference decreased.
 Those eating three ounces of almonds a day for six months lost 18 percent of their body fat, compared to 11 percent in those eating complex carbohydrates.

-An overabundance of high-fat dairy products, such as whole milk and cheese, are significant contributors to high cholesterol, heart disease, and even (ironically) bone loss.
+An overabundance of dairy products are significant contributors to high cholesterol, heart disease, and even (ironically) bone loss.
 Also, many people have difficulty digesting dairy foods.
-But, if your system can handle dairy and you like it, you can add low-fat or skim dairy products judiciously to your eating plan.
+But, if your system can handle dairy and you like it, you can add some dairy products judiciously to your eating plan.
 Make sure to also include soured milk products, like kefir and yogurt, which add all-important healthy bacteria to your digestive system.